Sandmaenchen/opensim-core-public/README.md

 ---

-**NOTE: This branch contains the source code for my customized version of OpenSim 4.5.**
+**NOTE: This branch contains the source code for my customized version of OpenSim 4.5, which includes the Adaptive Unscented Kalman Smoothing Musculoskeletal Inverse Kinematics Tool (AUKSMIKT)**

 ## Building and installing on Ubuntu